 If this has no effect, you may want to send a letter before action.
 This is a formal letter to request payment with a threat of court action if the debt isn’t settled.

-Some professional indemnity insurers offer optional ‘legal packages’ that include services to help with late payment.
-This might be part of that cover, so check it out with your insurer.
+Some professional indemnity insurers offer optional ‘legal’ that include services to help with late payment.
+A template for late payment reminders might be part of that cover, so check it out with your insurer.

 If it isn’t, I’ve heard of freelancers having success with this letter from Thomas Higgins Solicitors.